 Although Kenya has had different regimes of land management since independence, it is only in 2019 that a definitive land policy was formulated.
-The Ministry of Lands and Physical Planning is currently implementing several strategic policy and administrative interventions in land ownership and use.
+The State Department for Lands and Physical Planning is currently implementing several strategic policy and administrative interventions in land ownership and use.

 To facilitate improvement of the livelihood of Kenyans through efficient land administration, equitable access, secure tenure and sustainable management of land resource

 To be a globally competitive organization in sustainable land management

 In furtherance of Vision 2030 and the ‘Big 4 Agenda’, the Ministry has prioritised issuance of titles to landowners, decentralisation of land management, digitisation of records as well as legal and administrative reforms in all its registries.

 “National Lands Policy and Management, Physical Planning for land use, Land Transactions, Survey and Mapping, Land Adjudication, Settlement Matters, Rural Settlement Planning, Land Registration, National Spatial data Infrastructure, Land and Property Valuation Services & Land Administration.“

 In the executive order No.1/2018, the Ministry is charged with the following functions;